manhalhads/Academic-Time-Machine/README.md

  **Repository: Academic Time Machine** 📚
-Past papers and resources for fifth semester CS students at FAST NUCES
+Past papers and resources for CS juniors at FAST NUCES